- The Magi – The Wise still Seek the Savior

 The Parthian Empire

 The Parthians controlled northwest of Jerusalem (ancient Assyrian) and the East (ancient Medo-Persian empire).
-Before Herod came to power, about 40 B.C., the Parthians conquered Judea, specifically Jerusalem, in the political struggle of the time.
-The Parthians appointed Antigonus II, the ruler and high priest of Jerusalem, with the backing of the Pharisees of the city.
+Before Herod came to power, about 40 B.C., the Parthians conquered Judea, specifically Jerusalem.
+In the political struggle of the time, the Parthians appointed Antigonus II, Jerusalem’s ruler and high priest.
+This step aligned with the remaining Hasmonean leaders (think Maccabean), and this high priest had the backing of the Pharisees of the city.

 When they conquered the city, Herod was only the area’s military governor, so he fled to Masada.
 He eventually escaped from the Parthians to Rome for fear of his life.
 He petitioned the help of Mark Anthony, who influenced the Roman Senate to declare this Herod the “King of the Jews.”

 With the help of Rome and Mark Anthony, Herod overtook Judea and Jerusalem (36 B.C.).
 In charge of Jerusalem, he beheaded the high priest Antigonus II and appointed numerous high priests during his time.
-During his reign, King Herod rebuilt the temple to gain approval from the religious establishment, which he managed to manipulate for his own favor.
+During his reign, King Herod rebuilt the temple to gain approval from the religious establishment, which he managed to manipulate for his favor.
+(This series contains a list of High Priests during King Herod’s time.)

-By the time of Jesus’ birth, most likely, the 5th and 6th appointed high priests stood before him.
-So, when the Magi entered his court to find the one born as the king of the Jews, all of Jerusalem was worried and fearful.
+By the time of Jesus’ birth, the 5th and 6th appointed high priests most likely stood before Herod.
+So, when the Magi entered his court to find the one born as the king of the Jews, Jerusalem was worried and fearful.
 Why were they scared?
 First, the Magi from the Parthian empire represented the foes he confronted when he first started to rule Jerusalem over 35 years before.
-Then the Parthian empire aligned with the political former high priest power called the Hasmonaean dynasty.
-According to Josephus, the deported Hasmonaean high priest at the time (Hyrcanus) desired the people to welcome his return.
+Then, the Parthian empire aligned with the political former high priest power called the Hasmonean dynasty.
+According to Josephus, the deported Hasmonean high priest at the time (Hyrcanus) desired the people to welcome his return.
 Yet, the political struggle prevented this.[1]Flavius Josephus and William Whiston, The Works of Josephus: Complete and Unabridged (Peabody: Hendrickson, 1987), 387.
 Now, the former power play potentially offered a renewed tension.

 This political background made the Jewish priests passive to the miraculous news of the birth of their Messiah.
 Also, according to history, near this time, Herod the Great divorced another wife, Marianne II, the High Priest’s daughter (Simon Boethus).
-Herod accused her of betraying him, thereby eliminating her father’s position as High Priest.
+Herod accused her of betraying him and eliminated her father’s position as High Priest.
 For centuries, the Greek and Roman leaders appointed the role of High Priests.
 Herod’s rule produced a string of appointments and deposing within the priesthood because he doubted their loyalty.
 So which priest will stand up to answer the Magi’s question?
-None dare risk a loss of position, imprisonment, or even death by answering to offend Herod the Great.
+None dare risk a loss of position, imprisonment, or even death by responding in a way that would offend Herod the Great.

 Matt.
 2:4 states that he gathered the High Priests.
 Notice the plural since he recently deposed one High Priest and appointed a new one.
 According to the text in Matthew 2, the group had more than one High Priest gathered to answer the king’s question concerning the location of the birth of the Messiah.
 Thus, the passage states that he was “assembling all the chief priests and scribes.”
 (Matt.
 2:4), describing a group of high priests.